It's all about sugars (and platelets!)

 WHO AM I?

-I am a senior researcher and my research passion is the smallest blood cells, the platelets, which I've studied for almost 12 years!
+I am a senior cell biologist and my research passion is the smallest blood cells, the platelets, which I've been studying for almost 13 years!
+Platelets are crucial for cessation of bleeding, however have many unexpected roles in cancer, cardiovascular and many other diseases.

-For almost 8 years I was a senior Research Fellow, working at R&D Australian Red Cross Lifeblood (national blood bank).
+For almost 8 years I was a senior leader in Industry, working at the R&D within Australian Red Cross Lifeblood (national blood bank).
+I studied all factors influencing platelet quality during storage for real-world bleeding patients.
 During my career, I always tried to link fundamental science with a translational angle.
+My Ph.D. changed the way platelets are stored in blood banks.

-My best achievement so far is the discovery of novel diagnostic and treatment tools for bleeding disorder Immune thrombocytopenia (ITP), based on changes in glycans (carbohydrates/sugars) on the surface of platelets.
-ITP patients have very low platelet numbers due to antibody mediated platelet destruction and are prone to bleeding; 20% don't respond to current treatments.
-I found that antibodies against GPIb (main adhesion receptor) induced removal of sialic acid, leading to clearance of platelets by the liver, instead of the spleen.
+My best achievement so far is the discovery of novel diagnostic and treatment tools for bleeding disorder Immune thrombocytopenia (ITP).
+ITP patients have very low platelet numbers due to antibody mediated platelet destruction in the spleen.
+These patients are prone to life-treatening bleeding; 20% don't respond to current treatments that target the spleen.
+I found that antibodies against GPIb (main adhesion receptor on platelets) induced removal of the carbohydrate (glycan) sialic acid on the platelet surface, leading to clearance of platelets by the liver, instead of the spleen.
+This research has led to novel diagnostic and therapeutic approaches including repurposing of Tamiflu.
+The global impact of this work triggered many follow up projects (US, Europe and Australia) and clinical trials.
+This work has been published in Nature Communications.

 EXECUTIVE SUMMARY